phamvanducdev/mklotto.privacy/README.md

-# Privacy Policy
+# Privacy Policy for Minh Khang Lotto
 *Last Updated: Aug 10, 2025*

+This Privacy Policy applies to the **Minh Khang Lotto** mobile application published on Google Play by **Pham Van Duc** (Developer).
+It explains how we handle information when you use our application.

 Minh Khang Lotto is committed to protecting your privacy.
-This privacy policy outlines our practices regarding the collection, use, and disclosure of information through the Minh Khang Lotto mobile application.
+This policy outlines our practices regarding the collection, use, and disclosure of information through the Minh Khang Lotto mobile application.

 ## 1. Information We Collect
 We want to be transparent: **Minh Khang Lotto does not collect or store any personal information** from users.
 This includes but is not limited to names, email addresses, phone numbers, or any other personally identifiable data.